awslabs/harmonix/website/docs/techdocs/architecture.md

 The below diagram illustrates an application's CICD pipeline.
 The application is associated with 3 environments (DEV, QA, PROD).

-OPA is able to create pipelines like this for you when it creates a new application.
+Harmonix is able to create pipelines like this for you when it creates a new application.
 These pipelines are capable of deploying to as many AWS accounts as you need.

 <p align="center">
 ![CICD_With_AWS.jpg](/img/diagrams/CICD_With_AWS.jpg)